 In this comparison review, we check out two weapon lights: Olight PL Pro VS Surefire X300U

-Two very popular weapon lights with very different features, So which one should you get?
-Let’s find out
+Two very popular weapon lights with very different features and price point.

 Olight PL Pro VS Surefire X300U Comparison

-Use Code: OLIGHTSTORE10 for 10% OFF on Olight Store
+Use 10% OFF Code: BADASSOPTIC10 on Olight Store

 When it comes to lumen and candela outputs, the Olight PL Pro wins!